jakdept/goki/markdown.md

 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

-See the [GitHub Markdown Cheatsheet][link to github] for detailed GFM reference.
+See the [GitHub Markdown Cheatsheet](https://help.github.com/articles/github-flavored-markdown/) for detailed GFM reference.
+This is built upon the [original markdwon standard](http://daringfireball.net/projects/markdown/syntax).

 Page Title
 ----------